jsdealy/latin/miscellae/guideToLatinConversation.md

 Have you just come?

-He met me very conve-
+He met me very conveniently.
-niently.

 You come on time.